Collective excitations in cigar-shaped spin-orbit coupled spin-1 Bose-Einstein condensates: Collective excitations at zero temperature

 we show the variation in the excitation frequencies with total number of atoms $N$.
-When $N=0$, i.e., when the interactions are absent, the excitation spectrum is exactly equivalent to the spectra of three independent harmonic oscillators.
-However, when $N \neq 0$, the equations get coupled.
+For a single particle, i.e., when the interactions are absent, the excitation spectrum is exactly equivalent to the spectra of three independent harmonic oscillators.
+However, in the presence of interactions the equations get coupled.
 Here the spectrum is characterized by the three Goldstone modes with zero excitation frequency.
 These modes also serve as a self-consistency check for the accuracy of our numerical calculations.
-The presence of three Goldstone modes is attributed to the fact that for the antiferromagnetic phase, the symmetry group is $U(1)\times S^2$ ~\cite{ho1998spinor} such that we can have three broken symmetries.
-Apart from the one \textit{density} Goldstone mode arising out of the breaking of $U(1)$ gauge symmetry, the other two \textit{spin} Goldstone modes emanate from the breaking of two symmetry generators of the spin rotation~\cite{watanabe2012unified}.
-Among the non-zero low-lying modes, with $N\neq0$, the degeneracy between the modes with $\omega = 1$ is lifted with a bifurcation into two branches.
-One branch corresponds to the density-dipole mode whose energy remains constant with increasing $N$ satisfying the Kohn's theorem \cite{dobson1994harmonic}.
+The presence of three Goldstone modes is attributed to the fact that for the antiferromagnetic phase, the symmetry group is $U(1)\times S^2$ ~\cite{PhysRevLett.81.742} such that we can have three broken symmetries.
+Apart from the one \textit{density} Goldstone mode arising out of the breaking of $U(1)$ gauge symmetry, the other two \textit{spin} Goldstone modes emanate from the breaking of two symmetry generators of the spin rotation~\cite{PhysRevLett.108.251602}.
+Among the non-zero low-lying modes, with introduction of the interactions, the degeneracy between the modes with $\omega = 1$ is lifted with a bifurcation into two branches.
+One branch corresponds to the density-dipole mode whose energy remains constant with increasing $N$ satisfying the Kohn's theorem \cite{PhysRevLett.73.2244}.
 The other branch consists of two degenerate spin dipole modes.
 At the outset with an increase in $N$, the energy of these spin modes decreases sharply, and then gets saturated for higher values of $N$.
-Similarly, three degenerate modes with $\omega = n$ for $N = 0$ where $n = 2, 3, \ldots$ lead to two degenerate spin modes and a density mode with energy higher than corresponding spin modes with the introduction of interactions as shown in Fig.~\ref{eigen-zero-soc}.
+Similarly, three degenerate modes with $\omega = n$ for a non-interacting system where $n = 2, 3, \ldots$ lead to two degenerate spin modes and a density mode having energy higher than corresponding spin modes with the introduction of interactions as shown in Fig.~\ref{eigen-zero-soc}.